 His current research is on the concept of the sublime, and the ways in which experimental moving image works might uniquely elicit or evoke the sublime.
 A related line of new research involves the idea of a “non-anthropocentric” or “post-humanist” moving image aesthetic, in which human intention, artistic personality, and ego are de-emphasized in favor of an approach to film and video making that embraces automaticity and contingency.

-Dr. Walley teaches courses in cinema studies, including Film Aesthetics and Analysis, History of Cinema, Theory of Cinema, and seminars in avant-garde/experimental cinema, the horror film, and film aesthetics, among others.
+Dr. Walley teaches courses in cinema studies, including Film Aesthetics and Analysis, History of Cinema, Theory of Cinema, and seminars in avant-garde/experimental cinema, the horror film, and advanced topics in film aesthetics, among others.
 He has also taught courses in 16mm filmmaking and screenwriting.

-Dr. Walley’s other interests include the history of film aesthetics, the horror film, the ontology (nature and definition) of cinema, the critical and theoretical discourses of filmmakers as artists, the effects of technological changes on film production and cinematic visual style, and the psychology of cinematic perception.
+Dr. Walley’s other interests include the history of film aesthetics, the horror film, philosophies of cinema’s ontology, the critical and theoretical discourses of filmmakers as artists, the effects of technological changes on film production and cinematic visual style, and the psychology of cinematic perception.